nerves-hub/nerves_hub_web/README.md

 NervesHub uses Client-side SSL to authorize and identify connected devices.
-Devices are required to provide a valid certificate that was signed using the trusted certificate authority nerves_hub certificate.
+Devices are required to provide a valid certificate that was signed using the trusted certificate authority NervesHub certificate.
 This certificate should be generated and kept secret and private from Internet-connected servers.

 For convenience, we use the pre-generated certificates for `dev` and `test`.